wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 reading transaction must be serialized after concurrent writing transactions who have already made commit deicisions, any overwrite of values in its read set would indicate a commit order violation.
 Detecting these violating writes requires some post validation of the read set.
 In the following discussion, we assume serialized validation and write phases.
-Concurrent commits is possible, but this is discussed in a separate section.
+Concurrent commits is possible, but is discussed in a separate section.

 In the classical Backward OCC (BOCC) design, the validation is conducted by having reader transactions remember committed transactions during its read phase.
 On validation, the read set of the transaction and write sets from